vexide/website/src/content/docs/controller.md

 ## Joystick states

 The VEX controller has two joysticks: one on the left and one on the right.
-You can access the state of these joysticks using the `left_stick` and `right_stick` methods on the `ControllerState` struct, respectively.
+You can access the state of these joysticks using the `left_stick` and `right_stick` properties on the `ControllerState` struct, respectively.

 For fun, let's try implementing a simple tank drive program using the controller's joysticks.
 We'll map the y-axis of the left joystick to the left motor and the y-axis of the right joystick to the right motor.
 Notice that `JoystickState::x` and `JoystickState::y` return values in the interval `[-1, 1]`, and not a percentage like VEXCode does.